 You go across the river and meet up with some Faroese at a bar listening to Nick Cave as if he knew you were coming.
 The Negronis are strong the punch is stronger.
 The joint is passed around and it wrecks you and suddenly you can see through time.

-The next day you don’t make it to the sunlight but you have muesli and the sad pug doesn’t want you to go.
-This country won’t keep you but you contemplate missing your flight and calling the Faroese but you have to teach 1st grade PE in the morning and no one else is going to sing the “hokey pokey” with the correct lyrics, the children would be devastated (especially Guillermo).
+The next day you don’t make it to the sunlight but you have muesli and the sad pug at the Airbnb doesn’t want you to go.
+This country won’t keep you but you contemplate missing your flight and calling the Faroese but you have to teach 1st grade PE in the morning and no one else is going to sing the “hokey pokey” with the correct lyrics.

 The airport has chocolate and wi-fi, and that’s some consolation.